google/flatbuffers/docs/source/Compiler.md

 -   `--root-type T` : Select or override the default root_type.

+-   `--force-defaults` : Emit default values in binary output from JSON.

 NOTE: short-form options for generators are deprecated, use the long form whenever possible.